dorukaksoy/HierarchicalCRF/README.md

 - *Classify*: Marking each pixel in an image with feature-specific identifiers, i.e., {Complete segments : 1, Triple junctions : 2, Broken segments : 3, Isolated Point : 4}.

 We welcome contributions and suggestions to improve this project.
 Please feel free to submit issues or pull requests.

+## Sample Vision Processing Pipeline

+In addition to the main post-processing scripts provided in this repository, we offer a sample pipeline located in the `sample_vision_processing_pipeline` folder.
+This sample demonstrates a complete workflow from image segmentation to obtaining line scan points for subsequent analysis with EELS and EBSD techniques.
+It also includes a human-in-the-loop (HITL) approach, where after solving the CRF, the user is prompted to add or remove segments.

+### Overview

+The sample pipeline includes:
+- A machine vision model that processes an input image (`img.tif`) to output a segmentation mask (`pred.png`).
+- Post-processing scripts (`Post1` through `Post5`) similar to those in the main folder but with modifications specific to the sample pipeline.
+- A new script, `Post6_LineScanPoints.py`, exclusive to this pipeline.
+It labels completion segments, orders points within each segment, and calculates midpoints or points at specified fractions along each completion segment.
+It then finds a number of points on a line perpendicular to these midpoints, separated by a specified number of pixels.
+The user can control these variables.
+The script outputs a `scan_points.csv` file containing the coordinates of these points for further analysis.
+- Human-in-the-Loop (HITL) Approach

+### Human-in-the-Loop (HITL) Approach
+The HITL approach allows manual intervention in the segmentation refinement process.
+Users can review the `all_viable_paths.png` and `crf_predicted_paths.png` images to identify individual segments.
+Based on this review, segments can be added or removed using four CSV files:

+- `broken_to_add.csv` / `broken_to_remove.csv`
+- `completion_to_add.csv` / `completion_to_remove.csv`

+These files should contain comma-separated indices of segments, as identified from the `all_viable_paths.png`.
+This manual step enables users to fine-tune the segmentation results before proceeding with the final steps of the pipeline.

+### Key Differences

+The scripts within the `sample_vision_processing_pipeline` folder are tailored to provide a straightforward example of how the post-processing pipeline can be applied from start to finish using a provided bash script.
+While these scripts follow a similar path to those in the main folder, they contain differences to accommodate the sample pipeline's specific needs and the inclusion of the `Post6_LineScanPoints.py` script.
+For example, processes such as learning weights or comparisons with ground truths are not included.

+### Running the Sample Pipeline

+This pipeline is designed to be executed from beginning to end using only the provided bash script.
+It simplifies the process of applying the machine vision model and post-processing steps, culminating in the generation of line scan points.

+### Note

+It's important to note that the scripts in the `sample_vision_processing_pipeline` folder differ from those in the main folder.
+Users should refer to this sample for an integrated example of the pipeline's application.
+The pipeline has its own README file in the folder, providing detailed instructions and explanations specific to the sample example.

+We encourage users to explore this sample pipeline to better understand the application of the hierarchical CRF model and its post-processing steps for grain segmentation refinement.

 ## License
 This project is licensed under the MIT License.